 The medieval fiddle is a regular element in decorated manuscripts and paintings of the period, and features in religious paintings played by angels or humans in attendance of the holy, sometimes on its own, often among other instruments.

 The troubadours, French Provençal lyric poets and singers of the 11th to 13th centuries, now have the reputation of having the vielle as their favoured instrument, as do the trouvères, the epic poets and singers of northern France in the 11th to 14th centuries.
-This idea is repeatedly cited but is not backed up by the evidence, which does not tell us how troubadour and trouvère songs were accompanied, or indeed if they were.
-Possibly some song types in their respective repertoires were accompanied and others unaccompanied, but this is an argument from silence.
-What seems most likely to have happened is that some modern writers have extrapolated from minstrels and jongleurs and presumed troubadours and trouvères to have had the same performance practices.
+This idea seems to have arisen from two 13th century manuscript depictions of the troubadour Perdigon playing the fiddle.
+This does not tell us, however, how other troubadours and trouvères accompanied their songs, or indeed if they did.

 Distinctive structural features

 The consensus of the many available vielle images demonstrate a range of distinctive structural features that distinguish it from any modern bowed instrument.